sharovatov/teamlead/estimations_en2.md

-# Estimation costs and side effects.
+# Estimation price, value and side effects

+## Price and value

 There's proper math behind it, but the simple rule of thumb is: more time we spend on estimation, more accurate the estimation is.